 Stakeholders worldwide have accepted the Code and have agreed to implement the applicable provisions of the Code in their policies, statutes, rules and regulations.

 In order to assist stakeholders with these regulatory obligations, WADA offers Model Rules that can be found in the Resources section.

 Please see the Model Rules for International Federations.

 For National Olympic Committees

-If there is an established National Anti-Doping Agency (NADO) in your country, you may use Model Rules for National Olympic Committees.
-If there is no established NADO in your country, the responsibility of anti-doping activities reverts to your National Olympic Committee (NOC) and you would then need to draft NADO rules.
+If there is an established National Anti-Doping Agency (NADO) in a country, the National Olympic Committee (NOC) can use Model Rules for National Olympic Committees.
+If there is no established NADO in the country, the responsibility of anti-doping activities reverts to the NOC which then needs to draft NADO rules.
 Please see the Model Rules for National Anti-Doping Organizations.